 The function of the internal jugular vein is to collect blood from the skull, brain, superficial parts of the face, and the majority of the neck.
 The tributaries of the internal jugular include the inferior petrosal sinus, facial, lingual, pharyngeal, superior and middle thyroid, and, occasionally, the occipital vein.
 The blood collected from these vessels then drains to the brachiocephalic vein and into the right atrium.

-The earliest vessels of the cranium form a primordial hindbrain channel which drains into the precardinal vein.
+The earliest vessels of the cranium form a primordial hindbrain channel that drains into the precardinal vein.
 The cranial portion of the precardinal vein eventually forms the internal jugular vein.

 The cervical plexus and phrenic nerve lie posteriorly to the internal jugular vein as it exits the skull through the jugular foramen.
 The vagus nerve accompanies the internal jugular vein medially in the carotid sheath and lies between the artery and vein, but is slightly posterior.
 The loop of the ansa cervicalis also typically lies on the superficial lateral aspect of the internal jugular vein.